michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/4-hosting-docker.md

 CMD [ "dotnet", "run" ]
 ```
 Ok, what is happening here.
-Dockerfile contains commands, here you can see FROM, RUN, COPY, CMD etc. Dockerfile is just a list of commands that's it.
+Dockerfile contains commands, here you can see FROM, RUN, COPY, CMD etc. Dockerfile is a list of commands.
 There is more magic into it as every Command generate a 'delta' of our image.
 Something like git, every command is a commit to our 'image'.
-So images are build of multiple smaller commits applying changes on top of previous one.
+So images are build of many smaller commits applying changes on top of previous one.
 Those commits are called layers.
 When you rebuild an image only changed layers are modified.
 This makes it 'faster' as you can cache the layers.
 Images once constructed are also read-only.
-You need to create a new image and use the previous one as a base to modify it.
+You need to create a new image and use the previous one as a base to change it.

 In the example above we use 'dotnet:latest' as a base image.
 This one is pretty heavy around 860MB but it contains all you need to run a dotnet app.
 There are for sure smaller images.
-You can also create your own, but right now not to overcomplicate things we will use the official Microsoft one that has the highest chance of being 'stable'.
+You can also create your own, but right now we will use the official Microsoft one.
+It has the highest chance of being 'stable'.
 The base image is loaded and cached on your filesystem the first time you build it.
-So don't worry you won't have to download 860MB of data every time.
+So don't worry you won't have to download 860MB of data every time you do it.

 ```
 RUN  mkdir -p /usr/src/microservice